gderosa/onboard/modules/radius-admin/doc/api/radius-usergroup.md

 Consequently, the values of "`check`" and "`reply`" have respectively the same shape and semantics of "`user`"->"`check`" and "`user`"->"`reply`" as seen in [Get A User](#get-a-user).

 The other top-level property is "`members`".
-Its values is an object with exactly the same shape as the value of "`users`" in [List Users](#list-users-get), and it's paginated in the same way &mdash;except, of course, it only includes users belonging to the given RADIUS group.
+Its values is an object with exactly the same shape of what returned by
+[List Users](#list-users-get), and it's paginated in the same way &mdash;except, of course, it only includes users belonging to the given RADIUS group.

 In the following example, for the group "`g2`", a